What is a transfer to another graduate research degree?

 Visa and scholarship holders

-If you are a visa or scholarship holder, you will need to review your visa or scholarship conditions before you apply.
+If you are a student visa or scholarship holder, you will need to review your visa or scholarship conditions before you apply.
 For more information refer to Changing courses and Scholarship terms and conditions.